deffi/coffle2/doc/notes.md

   * As long as we only have one, use simpler commands
   * We probably need an install order
   * State in the target is mostly per-repo
+  * Backup, build, and install: per target or per target+repo?
   * Files should be able to specify "skip" (file from previous repo is installed) or "suppress" (no file is installed, even if a previous repo had one)